• enquiries@indianpanorama.in

 • Cave 32: Indhra Sabha (a miniature of Kailash Temple), Naked Gomateshwara, lotus flower ceiling, and vines clasping and spreading all over the meditating Jain god.

-5 Must-Visit Forts of Rajasthan | The Desert Tour of India – Part 1
+5 Must-Visit Forts of Rajasthan | the Desert Tour of India – Part 1

 Kailasa Temple – The World’s Largest Man-Made Monolithic Temple

 By removing a whopping 200,000 tonnes (400,000 according to many) of rock, ancient sculptors of modern India had written their supremacy all over the Kailash Temple which is much more complicated and challenging than the Stonehenge and Pyramids of Egypt.
 While there is countless fiction related to this temple that it has been built in a single week which is humanly impossible, there are alien and humanoid theories too.
 To our greater surprise, there is the sculpture of Ravana and his “Pushpak Vimana” (modern-day Jet Pack).
 Its design is close to today’s technological flying machines.
 How would have they managed to think of sculpting such a structure when the world was still proud of its wheels?
-Millions of ciphered Sanskrit texts, everyday scenes, scenes from Mahabaratha and Ramayana, and tiny but detailed carvings, lifesize elephants, a Nandi facing Lord Shiva are all made from constant mindful chiselling that had happened over a period of 20 years according to historians and expert architects of the world.
+Millions of ciphered Sanskrit texts, everyday scenes, scenes from Mahabharata and Ramayana, and tiny but detailed carvings, life-size elephants, a Nandi facing Lord Shiva are all made from constant mindful chiselling that had happened over a period of 20 years according to historians and expert architects of the world.

-Five Popular Traditional Markets to Visit in India | The Experiential Tour of India
+Five Popular Traditional Markets to Visit in India | the Experiential Tour of India

 The dedicated workmanship in the western Indian provinces of Maharashtra hundreds of decades before was believed to be backed up and constructed by Krishna I of the Rashtrakuta Empire.
 The Chandranandri hills carved from the top to bottom with the basic set of tools is impossible to build even in today’s world.
 Have you heard of the 10 Avatars of Lord Vishnu?
 Witness their prowess in the South-eastern gallery of this temple.